Our kaitiaki here at Russell-Orongo Bay Holiday Park are committed to sustainable and environmental practices and have been for many years.

 Birds and wildlife

 Russell – Orongo Bay Holiday Park is home to four of New Zealand’s rarest birds; the North Island brown kiwi, the North Island weka, fernbirds and the pateke/brown teal duck.
 We are set on 14 acres of Native New Zealand bush, home to 55 species of bird.
 We have been involved in predator management for over five years.
 We employ an expert Predator controller and also operate our own indoor and outdoor predator controlling system.
-We are the 2019 & 2021 winner of the Predator Free NZ Holiday Park award.
 More details about our Predator Control

 We actively work to support the 100% Pure New Zealand brand, network with likeminded businesses and support local conservation groups.
-We support Project Island Song and we are members of Birding New Zealand.
+We are proud to be a Project Island Song Corporate Member 2022-2023 and we are members of Birding New Zealand.

 Our practices include: